bmuschko/cta-crash-course/exercises/11-child-module/solution/solution.md

 }
 ```

-The `plan` commahd should succeed and plan a single EC2 instance.
+The `plan` command should succeed and plan a single EC2 instance.

 ```
 $ terraform plan